-- The DB2 transaction log is affected in the following ways: - Replication requires a before and after image of each row that is changed.
-When you mark a primary table for replication, the table is altered with the DATA CAPTURE CHANGES clause.
-As the number of tables marked for replication increases, so does the DASD space requirement for the DB2 active log data sets. - Using Replication Agent for DB2 UDB increases the amount of data stored in DB2 logs.
+- Using Replication Agent for DB2 UDB increases the amount of data stored in DB2 logs.
 The size of the increase depends on the number, type, and size of the primary tables, and the types of transactions replicated.
 For example, update transactions require both before and after images, and they include all of the columns in a row, even if those columns do not change.
-See the Replication Agent for DB2 UDB for OS/390 documentation for more detailed information. - Two Replication Agent system tables are created in the DB2 primary database when the Replication Agent is installed: - LTMOBJECTS contains a row for each primary table marked for replication.
+For more detailed information, see the Replication Agent for DB2 UDB for OS/390 documentation. - Two Replication Agent system tables are created in the DB2 primary database when the Replication Agent is installed: - LTMOBJECTS contains a row for each primary table marked for replication.
 Its size depends on the number of tables marked for replication. - LTMLASTCOMMIT stores information about the most recent replicated transaction successfully committed in the replicate database.
-Its size does not change.
+The size changes according to the number of primaries that are replicated into DB2, when it is a replicate database.